saberespoder/peanut_labs/README.md

 ### Iframe

 ```
-ruby
 PeanutLabs::Builder::IframeUrl.call(id: user.pid)
 ```

 *Possible attributes*

-id: required, public user ID (highly recommended not to expose descending IDs in here)
+- id: required, public user ID (highly recommended not to expose descending IDs in here)
-dob: not required, classes accepted - Date, DateTime, Time or formatted "MM-DD-YYYY" string
+- dob: not required, classes accepted - Date, DateTime, Time or formatted "MM-DD-YYYY" string
-sex: not required, 1 for male, 2 for female
+- sex: not required, 1 for male, 2 for female

 ### Direct Links

 ```
-ruby
 PeanutLabs::Builder::DirectLink.call(user.pid, attributes = {})
 ```

 *Possible attributes (not required)*

-payload: a hash with user data attributes for encryption
+- payload: a hash with user data attributes for encryption
-sub_id: a secure session id.
+- sub_id: a secure session id.
 Will be returned during postback notification
-zl: survey language (for some reason, PN translates only interface but not questions)
+- zl: survey language (for some reason, PN translates only interface but not questions)

 ## Development